LNG, Cryogenic, and Pipeline Insulation Materials

-With specially formulated materials, Norplex-Micarta supports the LNG industry with several cryogenic materials.
+With specially formulated materials, Norplex-Micarta supports low-temperature industries with our LNG, cryogenic, and pipeline insulation materials.
 The most important of these is NP500CR which is preferred when the needs for superior thermal insulation and structural support converge with cryogenic temperatures.
 Because of its low moisture absorption, NP500CR performs at specific temperatures, and also when repeatedly cycling between low and high temperatures— properties not available with densified wood products, foam, thermoplastic or other alternatives.
 NP500CR is widely used in the LNG industry for pipe and storage applications (both stationary, over-the-road tanks, and shipboard bunkering) as well as insulator blocks for ladders, walkways and scaffolding where dangerous icing can occur.
 Furthermore, this material is used in engine rooms of LNG-powered ships.

 technique that combines glass cloth reinforcements and epoxy, the resulting thermoset composite has a tight molecular structure that functions well in acidic

 and high-temperature environments.
 The tough, non-brittle material has a Tg of 210°C and provides excellent mechanical strength, while maintaining inherent